KwatMDPhD/ccal/README.md

 # Kraft

-Program that helps other programs.
+Program for helping other programs.

 ## Get